Node.js: Difference between Development and Production Environments

 It is advisable to set up your shell configuration for example, .bash_profile for Bash shell as otherwise, the setting does not reflect after system restart.

-Or, when deploying (going live), you can set up a .env file where you can set up your configurations.
+When deploying (making the server live), you can set up a .env file where you can set up your configurations.
 You can choose what resources must be used and what must not, in production or development.

 if (process.env.NODE_ENV !== 'production') {